Calgary Central Library

 The Calgary Central Library, also known as the Calgary New Central Library (NCL), is a public library in Calgary, Alberta, Canada, and the flagship branch of the Calgary Public Library system.
-The building is located in the Downtown East Village neighborhood and opened on November 1, 2018, replacing an earlier central branch built in the 1960s in Downtown Calgary.
+The building is located in the Downtown East Village neighbourhood and opened on November 1, 2018, replacing an earlier central branch built in the 1960s in Downtown Calgary.

 The four-storey building cost CA$245 million to construct and was designed by American-Norwegian architecture firm Snøhetta and Canadian firm DIALOG after the two firms' joint bid won a design competition in 2013.
 Their design features an oval-like form and an interior with a large central atrium with a skylight.
-The building is elevated one floor above street level to accommodate a light rail trackway below, as well as a public plaza.
+The building is elevated one floor above street level to accommodate the Red line of the CTrain below, as well as a public plaza.

 Planning for a new library began in 2004 and was finalized in 2011.
 Construction began in 2013 with the encapsulation of an existing CTrain light rail tunnel portal; above-ground construction of the library itself began in September 2015.

 Location

 The Calgary Central Library is located along 3rd Street SE between 7th and 9th avenues in the Downtown East Village neighborhood.
-The library is directly west of the Calgary Municipal Building and the connected City Hall Station for the CTrain.
+The library is directly east of the Calgary Municipal Building and the connected City Hall Station for the CTrain.
 The Central Library shares its block with the historic King Edward Hotel to the southeast, which is connected to the National Music Centre with a skybridge to the east.